A unifying framework for quantifying the nature of animal interactions

 Parallel to the collective animal literature, many studies have sought to understand and predict space use patterns by examining interactions between animals and their environment.
-Resource selection analysis is perhaps the widest used tool in this regard, and has a long history \citep{manlyetal2002}.
-Recently, this has been integrated with animal movement processes by constructing step selection functions \citep{fortinetal2005,rhodesetal2005,foresteretal2009}, which allow model building by rigorously deriving parameter values from the data.
-These, in turn, have been used to build mechanistic models to derive space use patterns from the underlying movement processes and animal-environment interactions \citep{moorcroftbarnett2008}, representing the first step in unifying resource selection with mechanistic models.
-That said, there is no attempt in that study to include between-animal interactions into this procedure.
+Resource selection analysis, positing that animal space use is a function of the distribution of underlying resources, is perhaps the widest used tool in this regard, and has a long history \citep{manlyetal2002}.
+Recently, this has been integrated with animal movement processes by constructing step selection functions \citep{fortinetal2005,rhodesetal2005,foresteretal2009}, where the selection of resources is constrained by the ability of an animal to move.
+Such functions are built by rigorously deriving parameter values from the data using well-developed statistical techniques \citep{thurfjelletal2014}.
+Step selection functions, in turn, have been used to build mechanistic models to derive space use patterns from the underlying movement processes and animal-environment interactions \citep{moorcroftbarnett2008}, representing the first step in unifying resource selection with mechanistic models.

 Some studies in the step selection function literature have factored into their analysis either positions of other individuals \citep{vanakaetal2013} or traces left in the environment by animals \citep{latombeetal2013}.
 However, to model simultaneously more than one interacting group of animals, so that it is possible to build a mechanistic model to predict the resulting space use patterns, would require having different interacting movement kernels for each group.
 For example, in a territorial system there would be one function for each group maintaining a territory.
 These would then have to be coupled together so that each function depends on the animals modelled by the other.
-Though the general functional form might be the same for each group, e.g. to move away from foreign territory marks, the actual functions will differ from group to group, owing to the fact that the profile of foreign marks will be different for each group.